Global Entrepreneurship Summit: 2015

 The sixth summit was held from July 25 to 26, 2015, in Nairobi, Kenya, and addressed topics including global innovation through science and technology, financing entrepreneurship, preparing for growth, expanding horizons in relation to the rising power, and the potential of female entrepreneurs to create innovative business and social impact.
 The summit allowed aspiring entrepreneurs to share their entrepreneurial journeys, including a series called "Ignite Talks" given by three Tony Elumelu Entrepreneurs.
+Other speakers included Brian Chesky, co-founder of Airbnb.
+The delegation also visited the "iHub" startup incubator.

 2016

-The seventh summit was held in Palo Alto, California, from June 22 to 24, 2016, which was the second time for the U.S. hosted the summit.
-The event included 700 entrepreneurs and a number of high-level government officials, including President Barack Obama.
+The seventh summit was held at Stanford University Palo Alto, California, from June 22 to 24, 2016, which was the second time for the U.S. hosted the summit.
+The event included 700 entrepreneurs and a number of high-level government officials, including President Barack Obama, John Kerry.
 Keynote speakers included Travis Kalanick, CEO of Uber, who gave an opening speech about Entrepreneurial Inspiration, and Mary Grove, Director at Google for Entrepreneurs, who gave the closing speech about Trends in Entrepreneurship.
 Major themes included women's entrepreneurial leadership; entrepreneurship in Africa, China, and the Middle East; and secrets of Silicon Valley.